apache/druid/docs/release-info/migr-front-coded-dict.md

 Apache Druid stores STRING columns using dictionary encoding for better compression, where each string value is added to a lexicographically sorted dictionary and the actual column just stores a pointer to a dictionary entry.
 Front coding is an optional incremental encoding strategy that lets you further compress STRING and [COMPLEX&lt;json&gt;](../querying/nested-columns.md) columns in Druid with minimal performance impact.
-Front-coded dictionaries can reduce storage and improve performance by optimizing values with a shared common prefix to not have to be duplicately stored.
+Front-coded dictionaries can reduce storage and improve performance by optimizing values with a shared common prefix to avoid storing duplicate data.
 For example, if you are tracking website visits, most URLs start with `https://domain.xyz/`, and front coding is able to exploit this pattern for more optimal compression when storing such datasets.

 You can use front coding with all types of ingestion.